How One Colorado Town Is Tackling Suicide Prevention — Starting With The Kids

 If you or someone you know may be considering suicide, contact the National Suicide Prevention Lifelineat 1-800-273-8255 (En Español: 1-888-628-9454; Deaf and Hard of Hearing: 1-800-799-4889) or the Crisis Text Line by texting 741741.

 Eight of the top ten states with the highest suicide rates in the nation are in the rural mountain West, including Colorado.
 The region has been labeled "the suicide belt."
 Even scenic mountain resort towns like Aspen and Durango, Colo., have reported upticks in suicide.
 Suicide is a problem everywhere in rural America though.
-More than half of those surveyed in a poll conducted by NPR, the Robert Wood Johnson and the Harvard T.H.
+More than half of those surveyed in a poll conducted by NPR, the Robert Wood Johnson Foundation and the Harvard T.H.
 Chan School of Public Health said they knew someone personally affected by suicide.

 Here in Grand Junction, the community has started to tackle their problem in a proactive way.
 In a movement largely driven by high school students, the community has made suicide prevention — and improved mental health — a major priority.